GoTestTools/gotestfmt/README.md

 - **`all`:** Hide all non-error items.

 ⚠️ This feature depends on the template you use.
 If you customized your template please make sure to check the [Render settings](#render-settings) object in your code.

+### How do I know what the icons mean in the output?

+The icons are based on the output of `go test -json`.
+They map to the values from the [`test2json`](https://pkg.go.dev/cmd/test2json) package (PASS, FAIL, SKIP).

+You can use the `-showteststatus` flag to output the words next to the icons.

 ### Can I use gotestfmt without `-json`?